-\item \textit{Intermediate $\tau$}: For $\tau_{T}<\tau<\tau_H$, the behaviour is expected to be dominated by universal correlations, if present.
+\item \textit{Intermediate $\tau$}: For $\tau_{T}<\tau<\tau_H$, the behavior is expected to be dominated by universal correlations, if present.
 This is usually the regime of prime interest.

-\item \textit{Late $\tau$}: For large values of $\tau >> \tau_H$, the SFF probes the spectrum on the scale of the mean level spacing where levels are quantized.
-In the absence of accidental degeneracies, the expression for the SFF~\cref{eq:SFF} in this regime is thus dominated by terms where $E_m = E_n$ and the SFF plateaus at $K \approx N$.
+\item \textit{Late $\tau$}: For large values of $\tau >> \tau_H$, the SFF probes the spectrum on the scale of the mean level spacing where the levels are quantized.
+In the absence of accidental degeneracies, the expression of SFF~\cref{eq:SFF} in this regime is thus dominated by terms where $E_m = E_n$ and the SFF plateaus at $K \approx N$.

 \end{enumerate}